 Learning Information Governance with Robert Smallwood

 Get information governance training to implement an IG program at your organization.
-Learn fundamental information governance definitions, concepts, principles, strategies, and best practices.
+Learn fundamental IG definitions, concepts, principles, strategies, and best practices.

 1h 11m • COURSE